A Disciple’s Call: Stewardship

 Stewardship of Treasure then invites us to ask this question: What are “some first fruits” of our labor, resulting from the blessings that we have received from the Lord?
 Let’s offer some first fruits as a way of giving thanks to the Lord.
 Remember Scripture speaks of the “first fruits” not the “leftover fruits”.
 Stewardship of Treasure is not about awaiting until one has a surplus to give.
 It is not an equal gift but equal sacrifice.
 Jesus reminds us in his observance of the widow putting money in the temple treasury (Mk 12:41-44).

 A total stewardship parish consists of parishioners who worship God joyfully, give sacrificially, and serve others gladly.
-We want our Mary Queen of Apostles Parish to continue on this wonderful path.
-We invite all to be Christian Stewards of Time, Talent, and Treasure.
+We want Saint John Paul II Parish to continue on this wonderful path and invite the faith community to be Christian Stewards of Time, Talent, and Treasure.
 We want all to be faithful stewards so as to hear from our Savior on the last day: “Well done, my good and faithful servant.
 Since you were faithful in small matters, I will give you great responsibilities.
 Come and share your master’s joy.”
 (Mt 25:21).

 “In the end, everything has been entrusted to our protection, and all of us are responsible for it.
 Be protectors of God’s gifts!”Pope Francis, March 19, 2013